ssanj/babyloncandle/posts/2015-04-22-banishing-multitasking-from-our-repertoire.markdown

 Ideas from the chapter "Banishing Multitasking from our Repertoire" from the book [Manage Your Day-To-Day](http://99u.com/book/manage-your-day-to-day-2) by Christian Jarrett.

 1. Switching tasks sends us down a rabbit hole, pulling our attention away from our priority work for much longer than we anticipate.
-2. It's best to find a good stopping point on a project - one that frees your mind from nagging questions, before moving onto another task.
-That way you'll find it easier to achieve mental closure and apply all your energy to the next challenge.
+2. A good stopping point on a project helps to free your mind from nagging questions and gives you mental closure.